Prasath-25032002/RB-DCU_GUIDE/source/main.rst

 **Step 4: Connect to the Target Board via SSH**

-After completing all the above steps, use the following command to connect to your target board:
+Once everything is set, connect to the target board using:

 .. code-block:: console